Sara Bareilles: Early life

+Bareilles was born on December 7, 1979, in Eureka, California.
+Her father, Paul Bareilles, is an insurance adjuster, and her mother, Bonnie Jean (née Capellas), is a funeral home worker.
+Bareilles is the youngest of three daughters; she also has a younger half-sister.
+Bonnie has Portuguese ancestry through her father and maternal grandmother and German ancestry through a maternal great-great-grandfather.
+Paul has Swiss-Italian ancestry through his mother, Italian ancestry through his paternal grandmother, and French ancestry through his paternal grandfather.
+Bareilles speaks some Italian and lived in Bologna for a year during college.
+Bonnie and Paul divorced when Bareilles was 12 years old, and the former later married Ron Halvorsen.

-Bareilles was born and raised in Eureka, Humboldt County, California, one of three daughters of Bonnie Halvorsen (née Capellas), a funeral home worker, and Paul Bareilles, an insurance adjuster.
-She has two sisters, Stacey and Jennifer, and a half-sister, Melody.
-She is of Italian, English, German, Portuguese, and French descent; her last name Bareilles is French.
-She speaks some Italian and lived in Bologna, Italy for a year during college.
-Bareilles was raised Catholic, and attended parochial school until junior high, when she transferred to public school.
-She participated in the high school choir, Limited Edition, and local community theater musical productions, including her high school's production of Little Shop of Horrors, in which she appeared as Audrey.
+Bareilles was raised Catholic and attended parochial school until junior high, when she transferred to public school.
+Bareilles still attends Mass with her family when she visits Eureka.
+Bareilles participated in the high school choir, Limited Edition, and local community theater musical productions, including her high school's production of Little Shop of Horrors, in which she appeared as Audrey.

-After graduating from Eureka High School in 1998, Bareilles studied communication studies at the University of California, Los Angeles, where she was a member of the co-ed a cappella group Awaken a Cappella; she can be heard on their album Dysfunktional Family, singing her original selection "Gravity" and "I Want You Back" by The Jackson 5.
-The group's rendition of Bareilles' "Gravity" was featured on the Best of College a Cappella 2004 compilation CD.
-Bareilles and the band Maroon 5 have been acquainted since their college days at UCLA, when the band was known as Kara's Flowers.
-She performed in the annual student concert UCLA Spring Sing, winning twice.
-Bareilles taught herself to play multiple instruments, including the piano.
+After graduating from Eureka High School in 1998, Bareilles studied communication studies at the University of California, Los Angeles (UCLA), where she was a member of the co-ed a cappella group Awaken a Cappella; she can be heard on their album Dysfunktional Family, singing her original selection "Gravity" and "I Want You Back" by the Jackson 5.
+The group's rendition of "Gravity" was featured on the Best of College a Cappella 2004 compilation CD.
+Bareilles and the pop rock band Maroon 5 have been acquainted since their college days at UCLA, when the latter was known as Kara's Flowers.
+Bareilles performed in the annual student concert UCLA Spring Sing, winning twice.
+She taught herself to play multiple instruments, including the piano.